nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 almost a straight line for 6 weeks to 26.03 on December 14.
 This move indubitably rated as an Intermediate in duration, and it had “given up” more than half of that Average’s entire advance from the June 2 low point.
-The

-_Chapter four: The Dow Theory in Practice 31_

-Industrial Index, however, held stoutly in another narrow Line throughout November, December, and January.
+The Industrial Index, however, held stoutly in another narrow Line throughout November, December, and January.
 From December 14, the Rails turned up, and finally, on February 1, 1943, closed at 29.55, out above their previous